 My goal is to go beyond producing portraiture that is functional documentation.
 I want to use my creativity and vision to produce iconic representations of your spirit and character.
 You do not have your portrait taken by me; rather you make your portrait with me.
 I use vintage tools and antique techniques and processes in a contemporary style to create not mere photographs but tangible art objects you will be proud to display in your home and pass on to future generations.

-I have a blog where I talk about my photography, my vintage image collection, and anything else that happens to cross my mind (and most of the time is at least vaguely photography related).
-You can find it at http://dcphotoartist.wordpress.com .
+He blogs about his photography, vintage image collection, and anything else that happens to cross his mind (and most of the time is at least vaguely photography related) at http://dcphotoartist.com .